-- Absence and persistent absence. - Request for extended leave of absence and failure to return from visits to country of origin. - Fear about forthcoming school holidays - Surveillance by siblings or cousins at school. - Decline in behaviour, engagement, performance or punctuality. - Poor exam results. - Being withdrawn from school by those with parental responsibility. - Removal from a day centre of a person with a physical or learning disability - Not allowed to attend extra-curricular activities - Sudden announcement of engagement to a stranger - Prevented from going on to further/higher education
+- Being absent from school particularly where this is persistent. - Requesting for extended leave of absence and failure to return from visits to country of origin. - Being fearful about forthcoming school holidays. - Being subjected to surveillance by siblings or cousins at school. - Demonstrating a decline in behaviour, engagement, performance, exam results or punctuality. - Being withdrawn from school by their parents. - Being removed from a day centre when they have a physical or learning disability. - Not being allowed to attend extracurricular activities. - Suddenly announcing that they are engaged to a stranger, e.g. to friends or on social media. - Having a family history of forced marriage, e.g. their older siblings have been forced to marry. - Being prevented from going on to further or higher education. - Showing signs of mental health disorders and behaviours, e.g. depression, self-harm, anorexia. - Displaying a sudden decline in their educational performance, aspirations or motivation.